aws-samples/terraform-wavelength-infrastructure/README.md

 * availabilityzone_bastion
 * my_ip

-save the file once this step is complete.
+Save the file once this step is complete.

 ### Step 3: Initialise the directory.